Monday 17 August 2026

 New federal infrastructure policy directing investment into regional rail corridors is expected to improve timetable frequency on the Ballarat line and fund newer train carriages, directly affecting daily commuters and regional connectivity.

-How we report this
+How we reported this

 The federal government's latest regional infrastructure policy framework allocates dedicated funding streams to regional rail networks, with the Ballarat line identified as a priority corridor for service improvements and fleet modernisation.
 Under the framework, funding is directed toward increasing train frequency during peak travel periods and replacing ageing rolling stock on corridors serving population centres outside metropolitan areas, which Ballarat qualifies as.